(From our winter camino, late February to early March 2020)

 We woke up to splendid sunshine, though there was a definite chill in the air.
 Packing took longer than it should, as it always does the first couple of days, but we finally managed to get ourselves organised and dressed in layers.
 Then we bimbled through town, marvelling at the fact that we were there again and reminiscing about our honeymoon five years earlier, which was the Scouse Spouse’s first camino walk.

 Rather than have breakfast at the hotel or in town, we left Astorga city centre and crossed the busy road to stop at Cafeteria Silva, the last watering hole before the long straight tarmac pavement stretch.
 They were really just selling Spanish breakfast stuff that early – toast, butter and jam, chocolate croissants or cakes, all sweet – but when I asked about the toasties on the menu, she said no problem and made us each a massive toasted sandwich with butter, ham, cheese, tomato and chorizo.
 Phew!
 We both took half with us, it was just too much that early in the day.
-Good to have something to eat along the way in case the few bars along the way were all closed.
+Good to have something to eat for later in case the few bars along the way were all closed.

 Just before the memorial park and the chapel I scrambled to try to find some flowers to put on Denise’s memorial.
 The few I found were very small … it made for a pathetic posy, but at least I tried.
 It makes me cry still, every time, and I kept her in my thoughts as I carried on.